sgillespie/lambda-calculus/README.md

     → λ f x. f x

 As expected, the result is `1`.

+# Conclusion
+&lambda; is a small but expressive language.
+It has only three types of expressions: variables, abstractions, and function applications.
+Even without built-ins, we can express both simple and complex data types including integers, booleans, and records.
+Evaluation of &lambda; is equally simple, with only three reduction rules: &Beta;-reduction, &alpha;-conversion, and &eta;-conversion.

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambd.a_calculus).
 Wikipedia: The Free Encyclopedia